- Academic Eligibility

 Second Undergraduate Degree: Students may earn a second bachelor's degree (and diploma) by earning a minimum of 30 additional credit hours in residence with a minimum 2.00 GPA on all work attempted.
 All specific requirements must be met for each degree program, including attainment of the 2.00 GPA for all courses in the major.
 Note: The threshold for the total number of pass/fail hours allowed may not exceed the maximum for the first degree.

 In addition to the traditional Commencement, other "Degree Conferral Dates" have been established for each May to May year.
-The degree conferral dates for fall, winter, and summer, and appear on the diplomas of qualified graduates.
-The degree conferral dates fall on the last day of final examinations (last day of term) for summer, fall semester, and winter term.
-Names of Graduates of Summer and Fall terms will appear in the Fall Commencement Ceremony Program only.
+The degree conferral dates for fall, winter, first summer, and second summer appear on the diplomas of qualified graduates.
+The degree conferral dates fall on the last day of final examinations (last day of term) for first summer session, second summer session, fall semester, and winter term.
+Names of graduates of summer and fall terms will appear in the fall commencement ceremony program only.

 Completion of degree requirements is determined after the final grade reports are available.
 Degrees are regarded as having been conferred on the appropriate conferral date upon determination by the University Registrar that degree requirements have been met.
 All course enrollments and attendance obligations must have been completed on or before the degree conferral date.
 University actions, such as Honor System or Conduct System sanctions, may delay the awarding of a degree, the effective term of the degree and release of the diploma.
 Students with university actions will have their final degree conferral date moved in accordance with the completion of sanctions.
 Students who are unable to complete degree requirements based on their original application for degree term are responsible for moving their date of completion.